DeployBoard/deployboard-docs/docs/usage.md

 ###### GET

 If you are using the GET method, you will need to pass your data into the url as query string parameters.
+NOTE: If your Application Name contains a space, you will need to replace it with a `+` character to form a properly formatted url.

 ```
 curl -H "X-API-Key: your_api_key" "https://api.deployboard.io/put?app=APP&env=Prod&version=1.0.0&status=Deploying"